 - Example scenarios and ratings

-Department of Agriculture and Water Resources, 2016
+Department of Agriculture, Water and the Environment, 2016

 The Performance Management and Compliance Guidelines provide an outline of the performance management and compliance framework to be applied to exporters under Approved Arrangements.